Young New Yorkers from across the five boroughs submitted original compositions for consideration

 Winning songwriter will perform live at 'Guitar Mash at City Winery' on November 19 alongside famed musicians including Joan Osborne, Leo Nocentelli, and Martha Wainwright

-NEW YORK – The Mayor's Office of Media and Entertainment (MOME) and Guitar Mash are pleased to announce the winners of the first #MyNYCSong contest, in which young New Yorkers were asked to produce original songs inspired by New York City to show off their creativity, talent, and love for their hometown.
+NEW YORK, November 13, 2017 – The Mayor's Office of Media and Entertainment (MOME) and Guitar Mash are pleased to announce the winners of the first #MyNYCSong contest, in which young New Yorkers were asked to produce original songs inspired by New York City to show off their creativity, talent, and love for their hometown.
 Chloe Hennessee, a 15-year-old from Manhattan, was named the grand prize winner for her original song, "Awake."
 She will receive a professional recording session to memorialize her song, and will have the opportunity to perform live on November 19th as part of Guitar Mash at City Winery, an annual play-along, sing-along event featuring renowned guitarists and singer-songwriters.
 She will also receive a mentoring session with Ben Lovett, cofounder and musician of Grammy-award winning band Mumford and Sons, and co-founder of Communion Music.

 "New York City is unmatched when it comes to its creative talent, and the #MyNYCSong contest was a fantastic way to demonstrate the diversity and range of our city's young musicians," said Media and Entertainment Commissioner Julie Menin.
 "I commend Chloe and all of the songwriters who submitted compositions for consideration.
 The range of styles and sounds were remarkable, and I encourage all of our contestants to continue honing their craft."